"To advance through research, education and symposia, an increased public awareness of the Cape Fear region's unique history."

 Walter D. Kennedy states: “during the life of the underground railroad (approximately forty years), it is estimated that about 75,000 slaves escaped…In just one year alone, the (New England) slave traders

-fleeing to the people who enslaved them?
+fleeing to the descendants of those who enslaved them?

 The War Between the States Period:

-the USS Victoria.
-Their motivation might have been the lure of money;
+Their motivation might have been the lure of money; in return for

 In another case, a slave named William Gould left a dock at Wilmington

 in September, 1862 with 7 others and made their way to the blockader USS Cambridge.
-Gould would enlist in the US Navy and serve on the Cambridge; though this defection can be compared to Benjamin Gray,
+Gould then enlisted in the enemy navy and served on that ship -- another case of treason, not fleeing to freedom.

 Nonetheless, the wartime treason of those like Gould and the infamous Robert Smalls at Charleston should not to be confused with the

-underground railroad legend as they were being lured away by
+underground railroad legend as they were lured away by

 the Northern military to fight against their neighbors, as was done